yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 the NDC to request from the IdO, acting as a profiled ACME server, a certificate for a delegated identity - i.e., one belonging to the IdO.
-The IdO then uses the ACME protocol (with the extensions described in {{!RFC8739}}) to request issuance of a STAR certificate for the same delegated identity.
+The IdO then uses the ACME protocol (with the extensions described in {{!RFC8739}}) to request issuance of a Short-Term, Automatically Renewed (STAR) certificate for the same delegated identity.
 The generated short-term certificate is automatically renewed by the ACME Certification Authority (CA), periodically fetched by the NDC and used to terminate HTTPS connections in lieu of the IdO.
 The IdO can end the delegation at any time by simply instructing the CA to stop the automatic renewal and letting the certificate expire shortly thereafter.

-In case the delegated identity is a domain name, this document also provides a way for the NDC to inform the IdO about the CNAME mappings that need to be installed in the IdO's DNS zone to enable the aliasing of the delegated name, thus allowing the complete name delegation workflow to be handled using a single interface.

 While the primary use case we address is delegation of STAR certificates, the mechanism proposed here accommodates also long-lived certificate managed with